Handwork - Embroidery Sampler

 - Amitie, East Brighton

 - Spotlight or Lincraft.

-Takeaway: Students will come away with a finished sampler on a piece of beautiful off-white linen fabric in their own colours that they can frame, turn into a wall hanging or make into a cushion.
+Takeaway: Students will come away with a stitch sampler pattern and the beginnings of their own sampler on a piece of beautiful linen fabric in their own colours.